-BSA REGISTERED ADULTS AND YOUTH - All adults accompanying a Scouting unit who are present at the activity for 72 total hours or more must be registered as leaders.
-The 72 hours need not be consecutive.
+BSA REGISTERED ADULTS AND YOUTH - All adults accompanying a Scouting unit who are present at the activity must be registered as leaders.
 Apply for BSA registration through your local council.

-HEALTH AND MEDICAL RECORDS - All participants, adult, and youth, must bring a completed BSA "Health and Medical Record" signed by a medical doctor.
+HEALTH AND MEDICAL RECORDS - All participants, adult, and youth, must bring a completed Northern Tier BSA "Health and Medical Record" signed by a medical doctor.
 Okpik is a physically taxing program in a rugged area and participants must be fit enough to meet the challenge: participants are required to fall within the minimum and maximum height/weight requirement on the Health and Medical Record.
 Northern Tier strongly recommends that all participants fall within the recommended weight for their height for the reasons of safety and enjoyment of the programs.
 The maximum and minimum weights are the absolute maximum and minimum.
-THOSE FALLING ABOVE 295 POUNDS (250 POUNDS FOR DOG PROGRAMS) WILL ABSOLUTELY NOT

-BE PERMITTED TO PARTICIPATE.
+THOSE FALLING ABOVE 295 POUNDS (250 POUNDS FOR DOG PROGRAMS) WILL ABSOLUTELY NOT BE PERMITTED TO PARTICIPATE.
 You do not want to fall above or below those requirements.
 Forms are available at www.ntier.org.